Catch-up subscriptions

 Filtering out system events

-There are a number of events in EventStoreDB called system events.
+There are events in EventStoreDB called system events.
 These are prefixed with a $

 and under most circumstances you won't care about these.
 They can be filtered out by passing in a SubscriptionFilterOptions